8 questions to ask

 Consider these questions as early as possible in the process:

 1. How do you get from blueprint to opening day?
 Masterful coordination is key to successfully activating a facility.
-You’ll need to consider how medical equipment, furniture and plant operations transitions will coincide with security, IT, environmental services and materials management issues.
+You’ll need to consider how the changes in plant operations, furniture and medical equipment will coincide with security, IT, environmental services and materials management issues.
 With so many balls in the air, it can be easy to miss some of the many details needed to ensure both facility and operational readiness.

 3. If patients need to be moved, what will you do to assure safety and minimize stress?
 Relocating patients can be stressful for patients and their families, as well as for care teams.
 Working with a patient relocation expert can help alleviate potential disruption by considering all potential issues, including travel paths, pharmaceutical needs and critical care equipment.
 And, because practice makes perfect, the ideal partner will also coordinate clinical teams and EMS providers to conduct practice runs to affirm plan feasibility and safety.